 We proudly provide a wide variety of first aid and CPR re-certification courses through the most popular training providers in Canada and the U.S.A.
 All of our Canadian providers are training partners of St Mark James.

-As training partners of the workplace approved we have a number re-certification courses available to candidates that are required to renew their first aid and / or CPR certificate.
+As training partners of this popular provider, we have a number re-certification courses available to candidates that are required to renew their first aid and / or CPR certificate.
 Candidates that are required to have a current certificate have the opportunity to take a renewal course instead of re-taking the original full course.
 To register for a renewal course with our St Mark James training providers visit our re-cert location page.

 Re-Cert Course Length